lean-mu/docs/explore/mu.md

 ## Why did we create Mu?

-* Lack of proper FAAS offering in the open source space
+* Lack of proper FAAS offering in the open source space.
 * It appears Oracle is not investing on `Project Fn` anymore, or at least not making the changes public.
-*
-* Any of the points from the previous question
+* Any of the points from the previous question.

 ## What products compose Mu?

 Mu is a serverless platform tailored with some of the best applications in their respective categories.
-The selection puts an effort in picking software that is particularly lean in terms of resource utilization without sacrificing features.
+The selection puts an effort in picking software that are lean in terms of resource utilization without sacrificing features.

 Mu would not be without the following opensource projects:

-- **Oracle's Project Fn** - A excellent function serverless project based on docker.
+- **Oracle's Project Fn** - A excellent function serverless project based on Docker.
 - **Grafana Suite** - A de-facto standard in the observability space (Grafana, Prometheus, Loki, Tempo)
+- **Nats.io** - A gem: full featured subscription management platform which runs on <1MB of ram
-- **TimberIO's Vector** - A centralized logging aggregator -  Another Gem which shines by its low resource utilisation, performance and features.
+- **TimberIO's Vector** - A centralized logging aggregator -  Another gem which shines by its low resource utilisation, performance and features.
-- **Nats.io** - A gem for streaming and subscription management.
 - **Rancher K3S** - A full featured, lean distribution of Kubernetes.

 ### Tooling

+The following tooling is used to provision the Mu platform.

-- Terraform
+- Terraform - an IaC product well tailored for infrastructure.
-- Helmsman
+- Helmsman - a superset of helm with bring software/component provisioning to the next level

-## What is Mu Architecture?
+## What is the Mu Architecture?

 Mu is built on top of kubernetes - an opensource cloud management platform.